Papel people: 1600–1700 AD

 In December 1696 the already fragile relations between the Portuguese and Papel came to a boiling point when Pinheiro turned away two English ships from the port of Bissau.
 Incinha Te dispatched his governor and three nobleman to confront Pinheiro.
-Pinheiro claimed that he was doing the duty asked of him by the King of Portugal, and the Portuguese presence was a benefit to the Papels.
+Pinheiro claimed that he was doing the duty asked of him by the king of Portugal, and the Portuguese presence was a benefit to the Papels.
 During a subsequent confrontation, Pinheiro said the Papels would trade with foreigners "over his dead body".
 In response, Incinha Te sentenced Pinheiro to death.
 Inside the unfinished fort Pinheiro and his forces were besieged by Papel forces and cut off from food and water.
-However, rapid assistance from Cacheu and Geba was forthcoming in the form of Captain Santos de Vidigal Castanho with a force of more than 400 troops.
-A settlement was negotiated between Castanho's and Incinha Te's nobles under the condition that Pinheiro be removed as captain.
+However, rapid assistance from Cacheu and Geba was forthcoming in the form of Captain Santos de Vidigal Castanho with a force of more than 400 troops.A settlement was negotiated between Castanho's and Incinha Te's nobles under the condition that Pinheiro be removed as captain.
 Four days later Pinheiro fired on a Dutch ship coming into port.
 Incinha Te warned Pinheiro if he carried on the walls of the fort would be pulled down and the occupants beheaded.
-On the 5th of February Pinheiro was captured by Incinha Te, imprisoned, and executed.
+On 5 February Pinheiro was captured by Incinha Te, imprisoned, and executed.

 Rodrigo de Fonseca, the successor captain to Pinheiro, improved relations with the Papels.
 He was unable to stop Incinha Te's demand for free trade, but Fonseca was able to persuade Incinha Te to make ships anchor out of range of the fort's guns.
 Fonseca reported in April 1699 that an Afro-Portuguese trader called Maria Soares returned from Sierra Leone to Bissau with a cargo full of Kola.
 When asked to pay duties to the Portuguese she protested, and Incinha Te intervened on her behalf.
 At another point, Fonseca complained that two Dutch ships avoided paying 10% duties to the Portuguese.

 The construction of forts were seen as a way to counter the issue of sovereignty in the area, and even when permission was granted by the Kings of Bissau it was never made easy.
 The Papels refused to provide the Portuguese with any labour or raw material to aid in the construction of their forts, and at times even water would be withheld from the Portuguese.
 These forts were seen as an encroachment on Papel land, but the granting of them in name allowed commerce to continue.

-To the Portuguese the abandoning of the Fort made the most sense in light of all these issues, only further accentuated by the sporadic rebellions to their presence by the Papels, and at this time Mandinka in Farim.
+To the Portuguese the abandoning of the fort made the most sense in light of all these issues, only further accentuated by the sporadic rebellions to their presence by the Papels, and at this time Mandinka in Farim.